Somalia–Turkey relations: Development cooperation

 In January 2015, Mohamud and Erdoğan concurrently inaugurated a number of new Turkish-built development projects in Somalia, including the Digfer Hospital in the capital.
 It was concurrently renamed Erdoğan Hospital in honour of Erdoğan.
 The new 200-bed Somalia-Turkey Training and Research Hospital was constructed by Turkey's international development body, the Turkish International Cooperation and Development Agency (TIKA), in accordance with an earlier Somalia-Turkey bilateral agreement.
 It has a $135.7 million operating budget, $85.6 million of which is slated to be covered by the Turkish authorities over the next five years.
 The 13,500 square-meter indoor premises includes 20 incubators, 14 newborn intensive care beds, 12 intensive care beds, 4 operating rooms, a delivery room, and laboratory and radiology units, with general surgery, neurosurgery, plastic surgery, children, maternity, urology, internal medicine, anesthesia, dental and ocular departments.
 It will be staffed by 91 Somali and 52 Turkish hospital administrators, head doctors, administrative directors or financial directors, as well as 40 Somali and 5 Turkish security personnel.
 Around 36 Somali assistants are also scheduled to participate in the facility's annual training program.

 Additionally, Mohamud and Erdoğan launched a new terminal at the Aden Adde International Airport.
 The facility was built by Kozuva, a private Turkish construction firm.
 Both sides also agreed to formulate a city plan for Mogadishu, with new residences slated for construction.
 The initial building phase will target 10,000 homes, which Erdoğan suggested would be completed within 12 to 24 months.

 In January 2020, the Turkish government stated that Somalia invited Turkey to explore oil in its seas.

+In December 2024, Turkey successfully mediated a historic agreement between Somalia and Ethiopia, resolving longstanding tensions over Somaliland's sovereignty and Ethiopia's access to the Red Sea.
+This diplomatic achievement underscores Turkey's growing influence in the Horn of Africa, as it continues to strengthen political and economic ties with both nations.